Cyber & Specialist Operations Command: Joint Intelligence Training Group

 The Joint Intelligence Training Group is based at Chicksands in Bedfordshire and provides the British military with intelligence, security, languages and photography training.

-Defence Medical Services
+Defence Medical Command

 The military and civilian medical and dental personnel from all three British military services, are together known as the Defence Medical Services (DMS).
-The service is commanded by the Director General DMS (DG DMS), formerly the Surgeon General from headquarters at DMS Whittington in Staffordshire.
-Under DG DMS, comes Director Defence Healthcare, Director Medical Personnel and Training and Defence Medical Director.
+Defence Medical Command is commanded by the Chief of Defence Medical from headquarters at DMS Whittington in Staffordshire.
+Defence Medical Command has three directorates: Defence Healthcare, Medical Personnel and Training and the Surgeon General's Directorate.

 Directorate of Joint Capability

 The Director of Capability is responsible for delivering a joint capability strategy, including in areas such as special forces; military counter-terrorism, explosive ordnance disposal, CBRN and Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR).

 Based at RAF Halton in Buckinghamshire, the Joint Information Activities Group (JIAG) is a deployable team of information, media, technical communications and intelligence specialists.